Last updated: 17 February 2026 - Links, enforcement statistics and guidance references updated.

 Share codes are valid for 90 days from the point of issue and can be used as many times as needed within that time.
 But they may only be used for the purpose for which they were originally generated.
 In the case of proving right to rent status, this means the share code must begin with the letter ‘R’.
 Landlords may not accept or use of share codes which begin with the letter ‘W’ or ‘S’ as these designate other services.

-From April 2022, it has been acceptable for landlords use an Identity Service Provider to complete the digital identity verification element of right to rent checks for British and Irish citizens who hold a valid passport; this includes Irish passport cards.
-As of May 2022 no such providers had been approved although the Home Office promised a list shortly.
+From April 2022, it has been acceptable for landlords use a certified Identity Service Provider (IDSP) to complete the digital identity verification element of right to rent checks for British and Irish citizens who hold a valid passport; this includes Irish passport cards.
+Dozens of providers are now certified-see the government’s list for current options.

 In some cases landlords can make the required checks by examining their tenant’s original documents.

-The (considerable) list of which documents are acceptable as evidence of a right to rent are included in an annex to Landlord’s guide to right to rent checks.
+The (considerable) list of which documents are acceptable as evidence of a right to rent are included in an annex to the Landlord’s guide to right to rent checks (updated July 2025).
 Which and how many documents are required vary according to circumstances, but it is only documents on this list that may be accepted.

 To arm themselves with a ‘statutory excuse’, or valid defence against claims they have failed in their right to rent duties, landlords should make and keep copies of any documents that tenants provide.